-“the person who is involved in this perception is no longer an individual … he is pure will-less, painless, timeless subject of knowledge.”
-(The World As Will and Representation)
+“the person who is involved in this perception is no longer an individual… he is pure will-less, painless, timeless subject of knowledge.”

 We have seen the significance of Eternal Ideas for Schopenhauer’s doctrine of nonduality.
 We must tread carefully because Nietzsche is going to disagree.
 First Kastrup’s commentary:

 “According to both Plato and Kant, perceived things and phenomena, for being transitory, have no existence in themselves, but are merely the expressions of something eternal, universal and essential.
 Plurality and becoming exist only in the expressions, whereas what is essential simply is what it is, outside time and space.
 Plato calls this eternal essence the ‘Ideas,’ whereas Kant—whom Schopenhauer follows—calls it the ‘thing-in-itself.’
 That said, Schopenhauer does recognize a marked difference between these two concepts: whereas the eternal Ideas can be discerned through representation—Plato even talks of them as ideal ‘Forms,’ which seems to immediately place them in the realm of perception—the thing-in-itself is precisely that which is not representation and has no form.
 So do the Ideas belong to representation or are they—as Schopenhauer claims—directly related to the thing-in-itself?”